Vvkmnn/books/README.md

 These are a collection of books & resources I'm either in the process of reading, going to read, or have already read and love referencing.

 All code included here is my own interpretation unless otherwise stated, and should in no way reflect on the authors & works used.

-I am thankful to all these amazing people who took the time to publish such excellent materials; especially those who used open source standards.
+I am grateful to all these amazing people who took the time to publish such excellent materials; especially those who used open source standards.
 I have created this collection so they may can provide as much value to the next student as they did to me.

 <br><br><br><br>